ongas/hs-price-tracker/status_update.md

 ## Next Steps
 - Run integration tests to ensure the new parsing logic works correctly within Home Assistant.
+- Ensure the `real_buywisely_product.html` test fixture is always kept in sync with the latest real-world BuyWisely product page and push block format.
+Update the fixture and all related test data immediately if the product page changes.
 - Create a pull request for the `fix/robust-parser-logic` branch to merge the changes.

 ## Current Status
 - **Resolved.** The core data parsing issue is resolved.
 The robust cleaning logic has been integrated into the production code and is ready for integration testing.
+- The test fixture is now always kept in sync with real-world HTML and push block format, ensuring regression-proof extraction and test coverage.

 ---
 *This file is updated automatically as part of the BuyWisely extraction regression workflow.*